avinashreddy-da/zomato-restaurant-analysis-and-prediction/README.md

 ---

 ## 🔍 Key Insights
-- The restaurant dataset shows a clear imbalance in segment distribution, with Weak restaurants dominating, followed by Hidden Gems, Top Performers, and Overhyped categories, indicating uneven restaurant quality across Hyderabad.
+- The restaurant dataset shows a clear imbalance in segment distribution, with Weak restaurants dominating, followed by Hidden Gems, Top Performers and Overhyped categories, indicating uneven restaurant quality across Hyderabad.
 - Ratings remain relatively stable across price ranges, showing a weak relationship between price and average rating, meaning higher price does not guarantee better customer satisfaction.
 - Customer engagement (votes) is mostly concentrated below 1000 votes per restaurant, while ratings remain between 3.5–4.2, indicating that popularity is not strongly correlated with rating quality.
 - Segment-wise analysis shows that Hidden Gems (~4.11) and Top Performers (~4.08) achieve the highest ratings, while Weak (~3.86) and Overhyped (~3.77) perform lower in comparison.
 - Engagement analysis shows that Top Performers and Overhyped restaurants receive higher customer interaction, while Weak restaurants dominate in count but have lower engagement levels.
 - Delivery ratings are slightly more consistent across segments compared to dining ratings, with Overhyped restaurants showing the largest gap between dining and delivery experience, indicating inconsistency in service quality.
--	Cuisine analysis shows that South Indian and Turkish cuisines receive the highest customer engagement, followed by Mandi, Pizza, Mughlai, and Kebab cuisines, indicating strong preference for traditional and meal-oriented food categories.
+- Cuisine analysis shows that South Indian and Turkish cuisines receive the highest customer engagement, followed by Mandi, Pizza, Mughlai and Kebab cuisines, indicating strong preference for traditional and meal-oriented food categories.
--	Key drivers of restaurant performance include segment classification, customer ratings, votes, and cuisine preference, while price has a weaker influence on overall restaurant success.
+- Key drivers of restaurant performance include segment classification, customer ratings, votes and cuisine preference, while price has a weaker influence on overall restaurant success.

 ---